qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | `fdiv`           | Used for floating point division. | Can cause real-time errors. |
 |                  |                                   |                             |

-Finally, an Adaptive Profile program using fixed-point intrinsics on integers of width `N` (for example, a module flag is set as follows `!{i32 1, !"classical_floats", i32 N}`), can use the following intrinsics:
+Finally, an Adaptive Profile program using computations on fixed-point numbers, can use the following intrinsics:

 | LLVM Intrinsic       | Context and Purpose                                  | Note                        |
 | :------------------- | :--------------------------------------------------- | :-------------------------- |